Radiation Reaction effects on Coherent Emission in Relativistic Magnetized Shocks

-Parameter scan with fixed $\gamma_{0}$ and $\sigma n_{e}$ for $\beta_{\rm{s|d}}$, $\xi_{B}$, and $f_{\xi}$ with respect to $\sigma$ is illustrated in Fig. 4(a-c).
+Parameter scan with fixed QED factor $\chi$, the shock's lorentz factor measured in downstream rest frame $\gamma_{\rm{s|d}}$, radiation intensity $\xi_{B}$, and energy conversion efficiency $f_{\xi}$ with respect to $\sigma$ is illustrated in Fig. 4(a-c).
+Following previous shock emission studies \cite{Plotnikov2019,Sironi2021}, we define the $\xi_{B}=\langle\delta B_{z}^{2}\rangle/B_{0}^{2}$, and $f_{\xi}=\xi_{B}\sigma(1+\beta_{\rm{s|d}})/[(1+\sigma)(\beta_{0}+\beta_{\rm{s|d}})]$ \footnote{The detailed explanation for the formula of $f_{\xi}$ can be found in ref\cite{Petroff2019}or the supplemental material}.
 Our results are consistent with those from previous shock radiation simulations \cite{Plotnikov2019} without RR.
-While similar trends are noticed in the RR case, obvious enhancement is observed with $\sigma$ ranging $1\sim10$.
-Particularly, $\xi_{B}$ reaches 2-10 folds and $f_{\xi}$ shows a 2-5 enhancement compared to normal shock conditions.
+While similar trends are noticed in the RR case, obvious enhancement is observed with $\sigma$ ranging $1\sim20$.
+Particularly, both $\xi_{B}$ and $f_{\xi}$ show a 2-6 enhancement compared to normal shock conditions.

-In the ordinary shocks without RR, $\xi_{B}\sim0.021$ and $f_{\xi}\sim 8.64\times10^{-4}$ are independent of the electron energy $\gamma_{0}$, in line with prior simulations of magnetized shocks \cite{Plotnikov2019,Sironi2021,Iwamoto2017,Gallant1992}.
-It is inherently different in RR-mediated shocks.
-For higher electron energy, the shock velocity $\beta_{\rm{s|d}}$ rises and then exhibits a saturation.
-The radiation intensity $\xi_{B}$ and conversion efficiency $f_{\xi}$ , on the other hand, increase first and then decline, as shown in Fig. 4(d-f).
-As the RR effect is stronger due to the higher electron energy, the rate of energy loss due to coherent radiation is more significant.
-Although gyration cycles may increase as illustrated in Fig. 3(c), the change of pulse width cannot be neglected in this period such that the coherence of the collective gyration diminishes, causing a decrease in both $\xi_{B}$ and $f_{\xi}$.

-Building upon above analysis, we can infer that RR-mediated shocks produce coherent radiation characterized by higher peak frequencies, broader bandwidths, and greater intensities compared to conventional shock processes.
-This observed relationship provides a plausible explanation for the distinct characteristics of repeating versus non-repeating FRBs found in the CHIME/FRB catalog \cite{Chen2022,Pleunis2021}.
-Specifically, non-repeating FRB events exhibit statistically significant higher luminosities and broader bandwidth distributions compared to their repeating counterparts.
-This discrepancy arises because the greater intrinsic brightness of non-repeating sources renders them more likely to trigger the RR effect during emission than the repeating ones, thereby resulting in a broader observed bandwidth distribution.

-Moreover, incorporating the RR effect, the magnetized shock model can naturally generate electromagnetic radiation with distinct energy distribution modes, which allows it to account for the bimodal energy distribution identified in repeating FRB 20121102A \cite{LiD2021}: the bursts of lower-energy mode originate from the RR-free shocks, while the bursts of higher-energy mode could be generated by the RR-triggering shocks.
-Statistical analysis of FRB 20121102A's spectra shows that bursts in high-energy mode have broader bandwidths than low-energy mode \cite{Zhong2022}, a finding that aligns with our predictions.
-Notably, similar bimodal energy spectra have been indicated in repeating FRB 20200120E \cite{Zhang2024} and FRB 20201124A \cite{Kirsten2024}, suggesting the potential universality of the two-component energy function in repeating FRBs.